Welcome to

 Stucco | Plaster | Decorative Concrete |

-The typical minor issues experienced with this sytem are: fairly irregular cracking and the usual dings, chips, etc. Cracks may extend from the corners of doors and windows.
-Cracks very often follow joist or stud lines (roughly) since these areas are usually the weakest.
-For cracks (larger than hairline) we use adhesive ( Big Wally's Plaster Magic ) to re-attach since the cracks are usually the result of some looseness.
+The typical minor issues experienced with this sytem are fairly irregular cracking and the usual dings, chips, etc. Cracks may extend from the corners of doors and windows.
+Cracks very often follow joist or stud lines (roughly), since these areas are usually the weakest.
+For cracks larger than hairline we use proprietary acrylic- based adhesives to re-attach, since the cracks are usually the result of some looseness.
 Many folks will repair such problems by resurfacing with skim coat (with or without mesh).
 This is not the proper way to repair these problems.
-This only recovers the surface and does nothing to address the underlying problem: loose basecoat plaster.
-Moreover, since resurfacing is usually done with drywall mud, the new surface is usually inferior to the old (much softer and not so long lasting).
-If the drywall mud is the ready mixed type, it is also more vulnerable to water.
-We also generally avoid taping cracks, since this leaves a diificult to disguise bump.
+This only recovers the surface, and does nothing to address the underlying problem: loose basecoat plaster.
+Moreover, since resurfacing is usually done with drywall mud, the new surface is usually inferior to the old (much softer and not so long-lasting).
+If the drywall mud is the ready-mixed type, it is also more vulnerable to water.
+We also generally avoid taping cracks, since this leaves a diificult-to-disguise bump.
 Again, it covers the problem rather than address the root of it (looseness).

 Sometimes lathing is improper.
-Joists or studs cannot be too wide behind wood lath as this will prevent plaster from "keying" properly.
+Joists or studs cannot be too wide or sistered behind wood lath as this will prevent plaster from "keying" properly.
 When repairing lath, we try to avoid or severely limit our use of metal lath with wood lath.
-It is best to not mix the two materials due to their very different coefficients of moisture and thermal expansions
+It is best to not mix the two materials due to their very different coefficients of moisture and thermal expansions.

 Here is a sample repair to three coat plain and ornamental plaster: